nuvla/documentation/docs/nuvlabox/contributing/custom-peripheral-managers.md

 Building your own NuvlaBox Peripheral Manager
 ========

 There is a set of natively supported peripheral managers that you can opt to add to your NuvlaBox at installation time.
-Those are also open-source and can be found at [NuvlaBox@GitHub](https://github.com/nuvlabox?q=peripheral-manager-).
+Those are also open-source and can be found on GitHub [here](https://github.com/nuvlabox?q=peripheral-manager-).

-NuvlaBox Peripheral Managers are completely optional and should only be used if you'd like to have an automated mechanism to discover, register and manager peripheral devices that are attached to your NuvlaBox.
+NuvlaBox Peripheral Managers are completely optional and should only be used if you'd like to have an automated mechanism to discover, register and manage peripheral devices that are attached to your NuvlaBox.
 Once registered, these peripheral devices can be visualized, managed and sometimes even directly controlled from Nuvla (like USB webcams).

-Due to the wide variety of IoT sensors/actuators and generic peripheral devices, it would be an impossible task of us at SixSq, to develop all the NuvlaBox Peripheral Manager to support every single peripheral out there.
+Due to the wide variety of IoT sensors/actuators and generic peripheral devices, it would be an impossible task for us at SixSq to develop all the NuvlaBox Peripheral Managers to support every single peripheral out there.

----

-**This is where you come in**!!
+## **This is where you come in!!**

----
+{:style="text-align: center;"}

 Let's say you need a new NuvlaBox Peripheral Manager for a specific peripheral device.
 There are two ways you can go about it: